Intel Shannon Women in

 Maintenance of Scholarships

-In order for recipients to continue in the programme, they must achieve a minimum or 75% or equivalent in their examinations at the end of each year.
+In order for recipients to continue in the program , they must achieve a minimum grade level ( 75% in UL = 2H1 in NUI’s /IT’s).

 Intel In Ireland